salo18/qt_swim_final/README.md

 - had a hard time getting the cron job to run on vercel.
 I could get the cron jobs to work locally but not in deployment.
 I used tryslater.com and it was really easy to set up.

+I didn't worry too much about folder structure too much.
+The one React form component is not in its own file and neither are the CSS styles for the form.
+I wanted to move fast and I chose to ignore folder structure conventions since it is a very small project.

 V2 of this app...